 The Massachusetts Library System (MLS) and the statewide vendors, Gale Cengage, ProQuest, and Encyclopaedia Britannica provide support for statewide licensed electronic resources to MLS members' library staff.

-Also, make sure that you are using the latest links on your web page.
-If your library does not do its own authentication (most libraries), you should be using the links for your library located on the MBLC's link generator page.
+Also, make sure that you are using the latest links on your website.
+If your library does not do its own authentication (as is the case for most libraries), you should be using the links for your library located on the MBLC's link generator page.
 Once you have updated your links, always be sure to refresh the page in your browser.

 In most cases, the vendor is the first line of support since they have dedicated support staff available (sometimes 24/7).
 Patrons should call their local library for assistance.
 Below is a summary of when and how to contact vendors or MLS for support.